 When we defined what is monogamy, we described the entire practice a bit vaguely.
 The definition of monogamy can be understood in two different ways – being married or in a relationship with one person during a lifetime or during a certain period of time.
 The first definition is a bit old-fashioned and the second one refers to what is known as serial monogamy.

-Serial monogamy is a practice where a commitment to one person lasts only during a limited period.
+Serial monogamy is a practice where a commitment to one person lasts only for a limited period.
 Basically, serial monogamy means having a number of relationships one after another but never more than one at a time.
 In serial monogamy, two people may engage in a relationship with someone else, but only when their relationship has ended.

 Dan Savage’s Tips for Making Monogamy Work

-Even though he does not practice monogamy but rather being monogamish, Dan Savage still supports all the people who are in monogamous relationships.
+Even though he does not practice monogamy but rather is monogamish, Dan Savage still supports all the people who are in monogamous relationships.
 As a matter of fact, he also gives some great advice for making monogamous relationships last.

 1. Have realistic expectations

 What Dan Savage advises for all people who practice monogamy is to be realistic.
-First of all, people should be aware that all marriages have about 50% failure rate.
+First of all, people should be aware that all marriages have about a 50% failure rate.
 So, the first thing we need to be aware of is that our relationships might not last forever as we tend to imagine.

 Then, what we need to realize is that not every relationship which ends is a failure.
 For example, you might be in a relationship for a few years and have a great time.
 But after some time, you and your partner might realize that the two of you are not right for each other.
 The normal thing to do then is to break up.
 But, if you have mostly pleasant memories of that relationship, why would you call it a failure?